TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 Steps to contribute a feature:
 1. Create a fork from this repo.
-2. Create a local clone of your fork `git clone ...`
+2. Create a local clone of your fork `git clone <url-of-your-repo>`
 3. Checkout develop branch `git checkout develop`
 4. Create new feature branch `git checkout -b my_new_feature_branch`
 5. Install dependencies `npm install` (you need node package manager = npm installed)